Sri Lanka investigates ISIS ties to Easter Sunday bombings

 The country remains on high alert.
 Authorities carried out a controlled explosion of a scooter on Wednesday morning following concerns there was something suspicious inside the seat.

-The country's airports have increased security, said Wijewardene.
+The country's airports have increased security, Wijewardene said.
 International intelligence agencies including the FBI and Interpol are also providing support to Sri Lankan authorities.

 Dozens of people have been arrested, all of whom are Sri Lankan, but officials did not confirm whether any of the suspects held dual citizenships.

-Note: CORRECTION (April 24, 2019, 09,26 AM ET): An earlier version of this article misstated that the Sri Lankan defense secretary, Hemasiri Fernando, had resigned.
-The president, Maithripala Sirisena, has asked him to resign within 24 hours; he has not resigned yet.